Optica Open

 preprint

-Here, we radically simplify coherently averaged dual-comb spectroscopy by introducing a real-time self-correction system: a radio frequency system-on-chip computes each incoming dual-comb interferogram's phase, frequency, and arrival time, calculates changes in the combs' carrier-envelope offset frequencies and repetition rates, and immediately phase-corrects the incoming interferogram data stream.
+We radically simplify coherently averaged dual-comb spectroscopy by introducing a real-time self-correction system: a radio frequency system-on-chip computes each incoming dual-comb interferogram's phase, frequency, and arrival time; calculates changes in the combs' carrier-envelope offset frequency and repetition rate difference; and immediately phase-corrects the incoming interferogram data stream.
 The algorithm supports up to 0.3 GHz interferogram frequency bandwidth and thus combines fast measurement times (corresponding to high detunings) with broadband optical detection.
-Using the system, we achieve comb-resolved spectroscopy with Fourier-limited linewidth, coherent averaging over arbitrarily long durations, and a signal-to-noise ratio of up to 2100.
-Iodine and acetylene spectroscopy yields excellent agreement with literature over an optical bandwidth of more than 10 THz in the visible and near-infrared.
-Our approach only requires three optical and three electronic components and makes instantaneous dual-comb spectroscopy available to everyday applications.
+Using this system, we achieve comb-resolved spectroscopy with Fourier-limited linewidth, coherent averaging over arbitrarily long durations, and high signal-to-noise ratios (e.g., up to 2900 for 150 s averaging time).
+Iodine and acetylene spectroscopy yield excellent agreement with literature over an optical bandwidth of 10 THz in the visible and near-infrared.
+Common dual-comb spectroscopy self-correction requires a bright and continuous interferogram train.
+We lift this requirement by introducing cross-channel correction: the algorithm measures phase fluctuations from a reference channel and predicts and corrects their influence on a signal channel.
+This enables correcting unstable or intermittent signals (typical, e.g., in field measurements), or low-amplitude signals with amplified phase fluctuations (relevant for nonlinearly upconverted combs).
+The approach makes instantaneous dual-comb spectroscopy available to everyday applications.

 History